 KYOTO | THE GOLDEN PAVILION & BAMBOO GROVE

 Today, discover the glittering Kinkaku-ji (Golden Pavilion), covered with gold leaf, surrounded by finely manicured green gardens, and set on a lovely, tranquil pond.
 Later, explore the Arashiyama Bamboo Grove, a lush oasis home to monkeys and towering stalks of bamboo.
 Bask in the magical atmosphere here, peacefully walking a winding path, as sunlight filters down through bamboo gently swaying in the breeze.
 Later, visit Togetsu Bridge, a picturesque span in keeping with the Japanese aesthetic.
-Then, stop by the centuries-old Nishiki Market, strolling its five-block-long stretch of shops and restaurants frequented by locals and visitors alike.

 After breakfast, transfer to Kansai International Airport or Itami Airport, both located just outside of Osaka, for your flight home.

 Elevate your experience with a host of options available for an additional cost.

 Learn the Local Traditions of Kimonos & Calligraphy